CEO – Kirsty Cullen, BA (Hons), DipBCNH, mBANT, CNHC

 Kirsty worked within the executive recruitment industry for 10 years, operating at senior management level.
-Her interest in nutrition began as a consequence of health issues experienced by her daughter.
+Her interest in nutrition began as a consequence of health issues experienced by her own daughter.
 Having investigated ways in which to support her daughter’s health, Kirsty was inspired by the improvement in her daughter’s condition following the application of nutritional therapy principles and dietary change.
-This proved to be a turning point both personally and professionally and Kirsty made the decision to pursue a career in nutrition, later graduating from BCNH – UK College of Nutrition.
+This proved to be a turning point both personally and professionally, and Kirsty made the decision to pursue a career in nutrition, later graduating from BCNH – UK College of Nutrition with Distinction.

 Lesley McLauchlan, DipBCNH, MBANT, NTCC, CNHC